Book Review: Remote – Office Not Required

 There simply isn’t much room for weak communication on teams with tight collaboration.
 You need solid writers to make remote work work, and a solid command of your home language is key.

 I find this to be true on a daily basis.
-Although I admittedly have a knack for communication and writing, you can’t really argue away that collaboration needs communication.
+You can’t really argue away that collaboration needs communication.

 If you let them , humans have an amazing power to live up to your high expectations of reasonableness and responsibility.